III. B North - East Region

 Leaving road 2, the next one is road 21 toward Slivo Pole.
 The next several photos illustrate the countryside toward Slivo Pole - a plane area.

-After Slivo Pole.
-I and my FB friend Armin from Romania explored this area in the early August '22.
+After Slivo Pole, a FB friend (Armin) from Romania, and I explored this area in the early August '22.

 Sector III.
 B - 10